wp-plugins/polylang/readme.txt

 == Changelog ==

+= 1.7.4 =

+* fix: translated taxonomies and post types from wpml-config.xml are not filtered on frontend (introduced in 1.7.2)

 = 1.7.3 (2015-04-11) =

 * the transient 'pll_languages_list' now stores an array of arrays instead of an array of PLL_Language objects